Husky-Navigation-Services/Husky-Navigation/README.md

 [https://huskynavigation.azurewebsites.net](https://huskynavigation.azurewebsites.net)

-Through this website the user can engage with most of the features mentioned in the previous section and use the navigation feature while our team continues to expand the supported regions of the University of Washington campus (meaning that some paths may be unavailable).
+Through this website the user can engage with most of the features mentioned in the previous section and use the navigation feature while our team continues to rapidly expand the supported regions of the University of Washington campus (meaning that some paths may be unavailable).

 Thank you and we hope you enjoy!